96jonesa/whominator/README.md

 I will update exceptions to include those currently in use on the bot.

-I will modify whominator.whominator.whominate to return the corrected string, without asterisks surrounding the corrections, instead of printing it.
+I will modify whominator.whominate to return the corrected string, without asterisks surrounding the corrections, instead of printing it.

 I will add the spaCy model download to the pip install to make installation simpler.